Beshario/beshario.github.io/_experience/2024-01-01-AscensionAS.md

 #### The Project

-Commissioned error-proofing inspection systems for GM's EV battery lines.
-Started at the ATS campus in Cambridge, Ontario for Factory Acceptance Testing, then deployed on-site in Mexico.
+Part of the ATS launch team tasked with tooling a brand new General Motors EV plant in Mexico from the ground up.
+Commissioned error-proofing vision inspection systems for EV battery lines, starting at the ATS campus in Cambridge, Ontario for Factory Acceptance Testing, then deploying on-site in Ramos Arizpe.

 ---

 #### Factory Acceptance Test (FAT)

-Custom-built and developed the camera system before deployment.
-Used Matrox cameras with Design Assistant software — a flowchart-based tool for programming inspection logic.
+Built and validated camera inspection systems before deployment using Matrox cameras with Design Assistant, a flowchart-based tool for programming inspection logic.

-FAT setup validating inspection before shipment:

 <div align="center">
 <img src="/assets/img/GM/FATbateria.jpg" width="100%"/>